Quick and Easy

 5. Use any remaining melted butter in the saucepan (or bowl) and brush it onto a 9-inch tart pan (alternatively, use a pie pan).

 6. Transfer the batter to the prepared pan, then assemble the 6 sets of pear slices over top, starting with one in the middle.
 Sprinkle sliced almonds evenly around the edges.
-Bake until deep golden brown and set, 18 to 20 minutes.
-(If you’re worried your tart pan might leak, place it on a rimmed baking sheet.
+Bake until deep golden brown and set, 30 to 35 minutes.
+(I added additional time but depending on your oven, you may need to account for a few more minutes.
+Additionally, if you’re worried your tart pan might leak, place it on a rimmed baking sheet.
 You might have to release it with a spatula or knife, but it’ll catch any drippings and will make it easier to transfer in and out of the oven.)

 See what other Food52ers are saying.